sergejsha/fabuless/README.md

 	    android:background="@color/color1">

       <!--
-        This is yours target view with children (ommited for simplisity) ...
+        This is yours target view with children (ommited for simplicity) ...
       -->